jagadishb1409/pythontutorials/016-Networking with Sockets and Requests/readme.md

 print('Received', repr(data))
 ````

 In this example, we're creating a TCP socket and connecting it to the server at localhost:8888.
-We're then sending the message b'Hello, server!' to the server using the sendall method.
+We're then sending the message b'Hello, server!' to the server using the 'sendall' method.

-We're then receiving up to 1024 bytes of data from the server using the recv method, and printing the received data using the repr function.
+We're then receiving up to 1024 bytes of data from the server using the 'recv' method, and printing the received data using the 'repr' function.

 ## Requests